 Just imagine how much better you would perform if you could only focus on those topics.
 You could channel a lot of time and energy into more productive uses.

 Of course, this can be repeated again and again.
-The principle also explains the enormous differences between people regarding their effectiveness.
-Some people just naturally only focus on those topics that drive the most value.
+However, the principle also explains the enormous differences between people regarding their effectiveness.
+Some people naturally only focus on those topics that drive the most value.
 The rest they either neglect or delegate.

 What is the Pareto Principle and How to Apply It in Life – In Conclusion